Ratstopher/hash_project/README.md

-### Slide Deck for the Command-Line Toolkit
+### Simplified Explanation of the Command-Line Script

----

-#### Slide 1: Title Slide

-**Title: Assembling into a Toolkit**

----

-#### Slide 2: Introduction
+#### Overview

-**Assembling into a Toolkit**

-The first step in assembling a command-line menu-based toolkit is creating a simple text-based menu system.
-Users navigate using their keyboard, and Python print statements show options and input functions capture user selections.

-Advantages:
-- Simplicity: Easy to develop, no graphical interface needed.
-- Speed: Faster to create and run.
-- Portability: Can be run on any system with a terminal.
-- Resource Efficiency: Consumes fewer resources.

----
+This script is a basic toolkit that provides two main categories of tools:
+1. **Forensic Tools**: For comparing files and finding identical files.
+2. **Network Tools**: For scanning network ports.

+Users interact with the toolkit through a simple text-based menu system.
+The script repeatedly shows menus and executes the user's chosen actions until the user decides to exit.

+### Main Parts of the Script

-#### Slide 3: Main Menu Example
+#### Main Menu

-**Main Menu Example**
+This is the starting point of the toolkit.
+It shows the main options and lets the user choose what they want to do.

 ```python
 def main_menu():